La Voz (Spanish TV series) season 9

 The ninth season of La Voz started airing on 23 September 2022 on Antena 3.
 Luis Fonsi returned as the only coach from the previous season, while Antonio Orozco, Pablo López, and Laura Pausini after one season hiatus returned for their fifth, fourth, and third season, respectively.
 This season was produced to be a dedication to the ten-year anniversary of the show.
 It was announced by Antena 3 that these four coaches were the ones who trusted and invested in this show from the beginning.

-Javier Crespo was announced the winner of the ninth season, marking Antonio Orozco's second win as a coach.
+Javier Crespo was announced the winner of the ninth season, marking Antonio Orozco's second win as a coach, the first returning The Voice artist, and the first instance in which an artist who had a coach blocked by another coach in their blind audition (Antonio Orozco blocking Pablo López) would go on to win the entire Spanish season.

 Panelists

 Coaches & Host

-It was announced on Sep.1 2022 that Luis Fonsi would be the only coach returning from last season.
+It was announced on 1 September 2022 that Luis Fonsi would be the only coach returning from last season.
 The winning coach Pablo Alborán from season 8, Malú, and Alejandro Sanz would not be returning this season.
 Antonio Orozco, Pablo López, and Laura Pausini after one season hiatus returned for their fifth, fourth, and third season, respectively.
 Meanwhile, Eva González returned as the host for her fourth season.